-ARTX 100 Introduction to Visual Fundamentals ARTX 105 Basic Drawing ARTX 134 Sculpture: Object Investigation or ARTX 234 Sculpture: Structure and Space ARTX 145 Introduction to History of Art II (try to take before study abroad if going to Europe) or ARTX 150 Introduction to History of Art III To be completed by the fall of the senior year:
+ARTX 100 Introduction to Visual Fundamentals ARTX 105 Basic Drawing ARTX 134 Sculpture: Object Investigation or ARTX 234 Sculpture: Structure and Space ARTX 145 Survey of of Art I: 1100-1600 (try to take before study abroad if going to Europe) or ARTX 150 Survey of Art II: 1600-1945 To be completed by the fall of the senior year:

-ARTX 224 Art Since 1945 or ARTX 340 Ways of Seeing ARTX 450 Advanced Studio (Advanced Studio has a pre-requisite of at least one intermediate level studio art course) Electives: Four Units The remaining four units are to be selected from all studio art courses and should include at least one 300-level studio art course.
+ARTX 224 Art Since 1945

+ARTX 450 Advanced Studio (Advanced Studio has a pre-requisite of at least one intermediate level studio art course)

+Electives: Four Units

+The remaining four units are to be selected from all studio art courses and should include at least one 300-level studio art course.

 It is highly recommended that a minimum of two classes in an area of focus (including one second-level or intermediate course) should be completed by the end of the junior year.
 Areas of focus include painting, photography, documentary, video, sculpture, and ceramics.
 Students interested in doing a SIP in sculpture must take at least three sculpture courses before the SIP quarter.

-Requirements for the Studio Art Minor Number of Units Six units are required.
+Requirements for the Studio Art Minor

+Number of Units

+Six units are required.

 Required Courses: two units (one from each group)

 Group A

-ARTX 100 Introduction to Visual Fundamentals

-ARTX 105 Basic Drawing
+ARTX 100 Introduction to Visual Fundamentals ARTX 105 Basic Drawing

 Group B

-ARTX 150 Introduction to History of Art III
+ARTX 150 Survey of Art II: 1600-1945

 ARTX 224 Art Since 1945

 Elective Courses: Four units

-Four additional studio art courses may be selected from the studio art offerings, including at least one 200 or 300-level course (300-level if recommended).
+Four additional studio art courses may be selected from the studio art offerings, including at least one 200 or 300-level course (300-level is recommended).

 Requirements for the Art History Major

 Number of Units

 Ten units are required.
 One unit may be the SIP, which in art history is usually a research project or museum internship.

-Required Courses: Four units
+Required Courses: Five units

 To be completed by the end of the sophomore year:

-ARTX 100 Introduction to Visual Fundamentals or ARTX 105 Basic Drawing ARTX 145 Introduction to History of Art II ARTX 150 Introduction to History of Art III To be completed by the end of the junior year:
+ARTX 100 Introduction to Visual Fundamentals or ARTX 105 Basic Drawing ARTX 145 Survey of Art I:1100-1600 ARTX 150 Survey of Art II: 1600-1945 To be completed by the end of the junior year: